Skip to content

 Delete deployment

-You are welcome to leave the model running for others, but if you wish to remove your deployment, you can do so at any time with the kalavai client:
+You are welcome to leave the model running for others, but if you wish to remove your deployment, you can do so at any time by navigating to the Jobs page, selecting the job and clicking the bin icon.

 FAQs